 Photographing the night sky and all its wonders is as close as many of us will get to being out there.
-A helmet is unnecessary and you won’t need a lot of fuel, but you will need a little training.
+All you will need is a little training.

-Simply put, it’s a specialized kind of photography.
-One comprised of concepts and techniques that involve the photography of astronomical objects.
-These might be the moon, planets and stars, but also nebulae and The Milky Way.
+To put it simple, astrophotography is photographing astronomical objects.
+These might be the moon, planets, and stars, but also nebulae and The Milky Way.

 There are several types of astrophotography you can pursue.
-Our article will go through all of them.
+Our article will go through them all.

-Photographs that were taken with a telescope of objects far away into the night sky.
+Photographs which get taken with a telescope of objects far away into the night sky.
 These are the beautiful images of interesting nebulae and distant galaxies.
 This style would include the most complicated and technical aspects of astrophotography.

 Wide Angle Astrophotography

-There are many different camera types for every different kind of photography.
+There are many different camera types for every photography genre.
 Astrophotography is no different.
-There are the standard DSLRs, either full-frame or cropped.
+There are the standard DSLRs, either full frame or cropped.

 The mirrorless systems and even your smartphone could give you some great shots.
-There are even specialised Astrophotography cameras designed to capture the skies.
+There are even specialized Astrophotography cameras designed to capture the skies.

 Each camera has its benefits, so try using what you have before you think about other systems.